Days where you and your toddler are stuck indoors can easily fly out of control if the little ones aren’t kept busy and entertained.

 Tip: make the hiding spot a little obvious the first couple times until they get the gist of it.
 A smaller stuffed animal is a bit harder to find and we don’t want them losing interest before they’ve even begun!

 We love making forts out of everything and anything – cushions, sheets, blankets, chairs, or even massive delivery boxes.
+Or you can get a fort building kit to help with the structure!

 Tip: Once the novelty of the fort is over, make the most of the mess by turning it into a cozy reading nook for a little while before you tidy up.